-The CVBMP is the result of a joint master planning process by the Port of San Diego, the City of Chula Vista and Pacifica Companies.
-The plan represents the last significant waterfront development opportunity in Southern California, as well as being one of the largest at more than 550 acres.
-The plan creates and sustains jobs and new public parks, protects natural coastal resources and provides conference and visitor-serving amenities.
+The Chula Vista Bayfront (CVB) is the result of a joint master planning process by the Port of San Diego, the City of Chula Vista and Pacifica Companies.
+The CVB represents the last significant waterfront development opportunity in Southern California, as well as being one of the largest at approximately 535 acres.
+The project creates and sustains jobs and new public parks, protects natural coastal resources and provides conference and visitor-serving amenities.

 Planning efforts began in 2002 and were guided by the Chula Vista Bayfront Master Plan Citizens Advisory Committee, as well as extensive public participation.
 After clearing several regulatory hurdles and reviews by various agencies, the plan was approved by the California Coastal Commission on August 9, 2012.
-The next step is for the Port of San Diego and the City of Chula Vista to secure a developer or developers for the project beginning with an RFQ for initial phases of the project in 2013.
+The next step is for the Port of San Diego and the City of Chula Vista to secure a developer or developers for the project beginning with an RFQ for initial phases (See RFQ Page).

-The CVBMP is dedicated to creating a balance of development, publically accessible space, and the conservation and protection of natural resources and the environment.
-In 2010, the CVBMP Environmental Impact Report was certified.
+The CVB is dedicated to creating a balance of development, publically accessible space, and the conservation and protection of natural resources and the environment.
+In 2010, the CVB Environmental Impact Report was certified.

 The Chula Vista Bayfront Master Plan includes a land exchange that requires Pacifica to exchange 97 acres in the Sweetwater District with the Port of San Diego for 35 acres of Port land located in the Harbor District, moving development away from sensitive habitat and into a previously developed area better suited for redevelopment and density.

-The Port of San Diego Board of Port Commissioners and the Chula Vista City Council unanimously approved the financing agreement for the CVBMP.
+The Port of San Diego Board of Port Commissioners and the Chula Vista City Council unanimously approved the financing agreement for the CVB.

 Signup for email updates from the Port of San Diego: For up-to-the-minute news sent directly to you.